 How False Accusations on Cheater Websites Threaten Your Reputation

 As we noted above, with almost zero accountability for websites and ISPs under Section 230 of the CDA, they’ve evolved into libel and defamation hotzones.
-As such, user-generated content platforms, cheater reporting and shaming sites, and scam reporting bulletin boards, often take a similar form; boasting three distinct characteristics.
+As such, user-generated content platforms, cheater reporting and shaming sites, and scam reporting bulletin boards (like ScamExposure), often take a similar form; boasting three distinct characteristics.

 In this section, we’re going to walk you through three of the respective characteristics which almost all scam and cheater reporting websites support, along with how false accusations on cheater websites and listings pose a serious threat to your personal and professional reputation.

 Anonymous Registration & Sign-Up Procedures

 First and foremost, most hotbeds for online defamation allow for anonymous registration, and have extremely lax sign-up procedures for users.
 In fact, a good percentage of online cheater shaming and scam reporting websites don’t even require an email address, and enable users to post a message without ever having to complete registration at all.
 Doing so opens up the doors for a highly toxic and defamatory environment.

 After all, why wouldn’t an anonymous user engage in libel and post false accusations if they know the chances of ever being identified are extremely slim?
 Websites such a Facebook and Reddit (also user-generated content platforms) employ a more rigorous sign-up process, tying personally identifiable information to your account and page, so they generally tend to be less popular forums for libel and malicious accusations.

 Furthermore, some user-generated content platforms only require an email address to sign-up, a process which can be easily circumvented with a “throwaway email address.”
 Be wary of online websites and forums which fail to exercise such comprehensive procedures, as they likely are at the epicenter of online defamation.